-Allan Slutsky is a Philadelphia-based musician, producer, and author who is known throughout the guitar world by his pen name, “Dr. Licks.”
-His guitar, banjo, and mandolin playing have been heard in major theaters and festivals across the world in over fifty musicals (“Mamma Mia,” “Chicago,” “The Color Purple,” and others).
-He also spent over three decades in the pit orchestras of all of Atlantic City’s casino showrooms playing behind acts like Luciano Pavoratti, Don Rickles, Bernadette Peters, and numerous other headliners.
+Mr. Allan Slutsky is a Philadelphia-based musician, producer, and author who is well known throughout the guitar world.
+His guitar, banjo, and mandolin playing have been heard in major theaters and plays across the world.
+He also spent over three decades in pit orchestras.

 Mr. Martin Weiss received his Bachelor of Arts degree from Glassboro State College (now Rowan University) in New Jersey, and his Master of Science degree from the University of Pennsylvania.
 He comes to FTI with 31 years of experience in the classroom as a public high school science teacher.
 During this career he wrote and developed curricula in Physics and Environmental Science, as well as helping to develop the first Gifted and Talented Student program for the city of Camden, NJ.
 He also was the lead innovator of the first urban initiative to get inner city students involved in science research through science fair competition.
 His previous classroom experience includes teaching classes in all the sciences mentioned above and several years as an adjunct professor of elementary teaching for Rowan University, during which time he taught university classes in science for elementary school teachers in the Camden schools.
 Mr. Weiss also helps students prepare for the PSAT or SAT testing programs and with researching and applying to colleges and universities.